AlfonsoGordonCC/VirtualReality/README.md

 # Branches Guideline
+1. BME_II: Project for the "Projects on Biomedical Engineering II" course
-1. FPR: Final Project for the "Video Game Programming Fundamentals" course
+2. FPR: Final Project for the "Video Game Programming Fundamentals" course
 3. PAV: Final Project for the "Advanced Video Game Programming" course
-4. BME_II: Project for the "Projects on Biomedical Engineering II" course